 MBA Application essay tips: MBA applications require a number of essays to be answered.
 Different essay topics require different approaches while answering them.
-But, all essays need the applicant to follow some basic approaches.
+But all essays need the applicant to follow some basic approaches.
 Read on to know about some key MBA application essay tips.

 The essential traits of an MBA applicant are motivation, leadership, team player, perseverance, integrity, analytical as well as innovative.
-These traits are be showcased and substantiated in the various essays.
+These traits are to be showcased and substantiated in various essays.
 MBA aspirants compete with numerous applicants with similar backgrounds.
 You should, therefore, understand how to write an MBA application essay to ensure an admit.
 Follow these MBA application essay tips to ensure that your essay shines in the competitive admissions process.

 MBA Application essay tip: Stick to the question

 MBA application questions are very specific.
 Analyse the prompt thoroughly.
 The clue to the questions lies in the question itself.

 UC Berkeley asks in one of its optional questions, ‘Describe a difficult decision you have made and why it was challenging.’
 (250 words)

 There are two parts in this question and the word count is given.
 The two parts are to be given equal importance and, therefore, ideally should be answered in approximately equal word counts, which in this case is 125 words.